-The Apps4Gaps prizes will be presented at an award ceremony in the Clock Tower, Dept of Education and Skills, Marlborough St., Dublin at 12 noon on Thursday 20th October 2016 during Maths Week (Minister to be confirmed).
+The Apps4Gaps prizes will be presented at an award ceremony in the National Concert Hall, Earlsfort Terrace, Dublin at 12 noon on Thursday 19th October 2017, during Maths Week.

 Below are the itemised judging criteria, which could help entrants improve future apps and concept apps.

 Ensure that the app uses at least one dataset from data.gov.ie and it links this data to other data.
 Mention the data sources used.

 The judges are looking for apps which use the Open data from data.gov.ie in a fresh or innovative way as well as evidence that the group worked as a team to develop and present their app.